-Course challenge is available for up to six credits of the required nursing courses in the Post-Diploma Baccalaureate Nursing program.
-Up to six credits of course challenge may be applied towards the degree if less than nine credit hours of nursing courses have been transferred in.
-Only three credits of course challenge can apply towards the degree if the maximum of nine credit hours in nursing have been transferred in.
+Course challenge is available for up to 6 credit hours of the required nursing courses in the Post-Diploma Baccalaureate Nursing program.
+Up to 6 credit hours of course challenge may be applied towards the degree if less than 9 credit hours of nursing courses have been transferred in.
+Only 3 credit hours of course challenge can apply towards the degree if the maximum of 9 credit hours in nursing have been transferred in.